opfesoft/sol-docs/misc/Rare-Creatures.md

-Track and verify the movement types of rare creatures:
+Used to track and verify the movement types of rare creatures:

 | name                       | entry | guid    | active? | wp? | ok? | comment |
 |----------------------------|-------|---------|---------|-----|-----|---------|